 - Contour & Highlight: Contouring and highlighting use shade and light to add dimension to the face.
 Contour areas that you would like to appear more defined and highlight areas you would like to stand out.
 Traditionally, people contour the hairline, jawline and below the cheekbones and highlight the brow bone, bridge of the nose, chin and tops of the cheekbones.

 - Strobing: Strobing is all about ultra-highlighted skin.
-You can achieve a shimmering, luminescent highlight using the Contour Kit, Shimmer Brick or Shimmer Duo in candle.
-Read glo National Makeup Artist & Educator Janeena Billera’s strobing tips to get the look.
+You can achieve a shimmering, luminescent highlight using the Contour Kit or Shimmer Brick.
+Read Glo Senior International Makeup Artist & Educator, Janeena Billera’s, strobing tips to get the look.

 - Non-touring: Non-touring is a soft, natural contour and highlight paired with dewy, glowing skin.